 - Explore these top Sweden vacation packages

-Sweden’s capital city is without a doubt one of the top places you should visit on your trip to this Scandi nation.
+Sweden’s capital city is undoubtedly one of the top places you should visit on your Scandi adventure.

 Stockholm is an attractive waterfront city that sprawls over 14 islands, including Stadsholmen where you find the old town, Gamla Stan.

-Stroll along the cobbled streets here to admire centuries-old, colourful buildings, and stop for a fika (“coffee break”) at one of the many cafés.
-This beautiful area is actually one of Europe’s best-preserved medieval city centres.
+Stroll along the cobbled streets here to admire centuries-old, colourful buildings, and stop for fika (a coffee break) at one of the many cafés.
+This enchanting district happens to be one of Europe’s best-preserved medieval city centres.

 There’s so much more to love about Stockholm.
 Expect world-class museums, restaurants, theme parks and palaces.
-You can even get a glimpse of royal life at the UNESCO-designated Drottningholm Palace, which dates back to the 17th century.
+You can even get a glimpse into royal life at the UNESCO-listed Drottningholm Palace, which dates back to the 17th century.